Mercury-HPC/Mercury-HPC.github.io/documentation.md

 #### Progress

 Mercury uses a callback model.
-Callbacks are passed to non-blocking functions and are pushed to a completion queue when the operation completes.
+Callbacks are passed to non-blocking functions and are pushed to the context's completion queue when the operation completes.
 Explicit progress is made by calling `HG_Progress()`. `HG_Progress()` returns when an operation completes or `timeout` is reached.

 {% highlight C %}
 hg_return_t HG_Progress(hg_class_t *hg_class, hg_context_t *context, unsigned int timeout);
 {% endhighlight %}

-When an operation completes, the associated callback is placed onto a completion queue.
-Calling `HG_Trigger()` allows the callback execution to be separately controlled from the main progress loop.
+When an operation completes, calling `HG_Trigger()` allows the callback execution to be separately controlled from the main progress loop.

 {% highlight C %}
 hg_return_t HG_Trigger(hg_class_t *hg_class, hg_context_t *context, unsigned int timeout, unsigned int max_count, unsigned int *actual_count);